-As stated above this value represents the summation of the average gains that This-Ability participants experienced across outcomes which will have affected their work readiness and employability.
-This includes improved educational attainment, labour market experiences, attitudes, competencies and skills, health and reduced engagement with support services.
-However, it is important to stress that this computed monetary value is not real additional money.
-Rather it is the equivalent value of household income that would provide an uplift in average life satisfaction achieved by an average This-Ability participant who achieves this outcome.
+It is important to stress that this computed monetary value is not real additional money.
+Rather it is the equivalent value of household income that would provide an uplift in average life satisfaction achieved by an average This-Ability participant who achieves these outcomes.

 The level of additionality for the improvement in life satisfaction is likely to be significantly higher than for lower estimate for employment outcomes (28 per cent).
 In the absence of reliable evidence we have applied only the upper additionality estimate for employment outcomes (i.e. 59 per cent additionality) to monetise the net additionality value of improved life satisfaction.
 However, it is more than likely that this will be an underestimate of the true level of additionality.
-Based on this the monetised value of the net additional improvement in life satisfaction is valued at just under £226,560 (Table 4.3).
+Based on this level of additionality Table 4.3 shows: